acceleratedscience/openad-website/main/documentation/commands.md

 <summary markdown>
 set context &lt;toolkit_name&gt; [ reset ]
 </summary>
 Set your context to the chosen toolkit.
 By setting the context, the selected toolkit functions become available to you.
-The optional parameter <cmd>reset</cmd> can be used to reset your login information.
+The optional parameter `reset` can be used to reset your login information.
 </details>

 ### Runs